dtcenter/MET/docs/Users_Guide/appendixF.rst

                'grid': {...} }
   DEBUG 1: Creating postscript file: fcst.ps

-**Python Embedding Option 2 using MET_PYTHON_INPUT_ARG:**
+**Special Case for Ensemble-Stat, Series-Analysis, and MTD**

-The second option was added to support the use of Python embedding in tools which read multiple input files.
-Option 1 reads a single field of data from a single source, whereas tools like Ensemble-Stat, Series-Analysis, and MTD read data from multiple input files.
-While option 2 can be used in any of the MET tools, it is required for Python embedding in Ensemble-Stat, Series-Analysis, and MTD.
+Since Ensemble-Stat, Series-Analysis, and MTD read multiple input files, a different approach to using Python embedding was required.
+This approach can be used in any of the MET tools, but it is required when using Python embedding with Ensemble-Stat, Series-Analysis, and MTD.

-On the command line for any of the MET tools, specify the path to the input gridded data file(s) as the usage statement for the tool indicates.
-Do **not** substitute in PYTHON_NUMPY or PYTHON_XARRAY on the command line.
-In the config file dictionary set the **file_type** entry to either PYTHON_NUMPY or PYTHON_XARRAY to activate the Python embedding logic.
-Then, in the **name** entry of the config file dictionaries for the forecast or observation data, list the Python script to be run followed by any command line arguments for that script.
-However, in the Python command, replace the name of the input gridded data file with the constant string MET_PYTHON_INPUT_ARG.
-When looping over multiple input files, the MET tools will replace that constant **MET_PYTHON_INPUT_ARG** with the path to the file currently being processed.
-The example plot_data_plane command listed below yields the same result as the example shown above, but using the option 2 logic instead.

 The Ensemble-Stat, Series-Analysis, and MTD tools support the use of file lists on the command line, as do some other MET tools.
 Typically, the ASCII file list contains a list of files which actually exist on your machine and should be read as input.
 For Python embedding, these tools loop over the ASCII file list entries, set MET_PYTHON_INPUT_ARG to that string, and execute the Python script.
 This only allows a single command line argument to be passed to the Python script.
 However multiple arguments may be concatenated together using some delimiter, and the Python script can be defined to parse arguments using that delimiter.
 When file lists are constructed in this way, the entries will likely not be files which actually exist on your machine.
 In this case, users should place the constant string "file_list" on the first line of their ASCII file lists.
 This will ensure that the MET tools will parse the file list properly.

+On the command line for any of the MET tools, specify the path to the input gridded data file(s) as the usage statement for the tool indicates.
+Do **not** substitute in PYTHON_NUMPY or PYTHON_XARRAY on the command line for this case.
+Instead, in the config file dictionary set the **file_type** entry to either **PYTHON_NUMPY** or **PYTHON_XARRAY** to activate Python embedding in MET.
+Then, in the **name** entry of the config file dictionaries for the forecast or observation data, list the full path to the Python script to be run followed by any command line arguments for that script.
+However, in the Python command, replace the name of the input gridded data file with the constant string **MET_PYTHON_INPUT_ARG**.
+When looping over multiple input files, the MET tools will replace that constant **MET_PYTHON_INPUT_ARG** with the path to the file currently being processed.
+The example plot_data_plane command listed below yields the same result as the example shown above, but using the approach for this special case:

 .. code-block:: none